Can you imagine what the drive-bys are doing that?

 That is coming up.

-So I mean I've alluded to it.
+So, I mean, I've alluded to it.

 I am.

-And that that would have been outrageous because ESPN's basically urging pain and but when you said stand, it makes perfect sense.
+And that would have been outrageous because ESPN's basically urging pain.

 Yeah.

-When in fact they should be standing.
+When, in fact, they should be standing.

-No, no one agrees with what he's saying.
+No one agrees with what he's saying.

-Uh um uh jury, thanks for the call.
+Jory, thanks for the call.

-Grab somebody uh 14.
+Grab somebody 14.

 Yeah, I believe he said those things.

-I heard what he said, you know, and so until someone tells me differently, you know, you usually listen to what people say.
+And so until someone tells me differently, you know, you usually listen to what people say.

-And you know, I haven't given him his due process.
+And, you know, I haven't given him his due process.

 I haven't given him an opportunity to explain himself.

-So uh I'll wait for that the further judgment.
+So I'll wait for that further judgment.

 You know, I was asked, do I need to talk with Donald?